enginyoyen/trainingdays/day2/challenges/05-challenge-bo-2.md

 ## Deploy the Azure Function to resize images

 Now it is time to deploy the Image Resizer Function App to Azure.
-Therefor, you need to open a new Visual Studio Code Workspace file.
+Therefore, you need to open a new Visual Studio Code Workspace file.
 Please go to the folder `day2` and run `code day2-breakout2.code-workspace` from the command line.
 This will open the workspace dedicated to this second breakout challenge.

 You will see the following folder structure: